 The second element of cost is, generally, amounts you are taken to have paid after that time to bring the asset to its present condition and location, such as a cost of improving the asset.
-It also includes expenses incurred after 30 June 2005 in relation to a balancing adjustment event occurring in relation to the asset (that is, costs incurred to stop holding or using the asset) - see What happens if you no longer hold or use a depreciating asset? on page 17 for information on balancing adjustment events.
+It also includes expenses incurred after 30 June 2005 for a balancing adjustment event occurring for the asset (that is, costs incurred to stop holding or using the asset).
+See What happens if you no longer hold or use a depreciating asset? on page 17 for information on balancing adjustment events.
 Such expenses may include advertising or commission expenses or the cost of demolishing the asset.